Shubho-R-gif/React-calculator/README.md

 ## ✨ Features

--- Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
+- **Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
--- Intuitive and clean user interface.
+- **Intuitive and clean user interface.
--- Responsive design for desktop and mobile use.
+- **Responsive design for desktop and mobile use.
--- Built using React for efficient and fast rendering.
+- **Built using React for efficient and fast rendering.

 ## Usage